fazkazmi/Portfolio-Website/README.md

 # Portfolio-Website
-As-salamu alaykum, Hello, and
+As-salamu alaykum and Hello,

-Welcome to my GitHub profile, learn more about me here: www.fazkazmi.com
+Welcome to my GitHub profile!

+Learn more about me here: www.fazkazmi.com